gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 # LG-Therma_V-thermostate-and-start-peak-control
 A HA script that controls room temperature when my Therma_V heat pump (9kW U44) is running in AI-mode.
 Script includes also start peak and 'oil return peak' control.

 ## PROOF OF CONCEPT

-[Credits: contributors of the tweakers topic on https://gathering.tweakers.net/forum/list_messages/2017448/0]
+[Credits: many contributors of the tweakers topic on https://gathering.tweakers.net/forum/list_messages/2017448/0]

 This script is meant to run as a thermostate for the LG therma V heast pump with an external room temperature sensor.
 The script runs on a standard Home Assistant instalation  (HA) at an RPI or Odroid system.

 No need to mount the (ugly) RMC in your living room.
 In my case I wanted to keep the 'Toon' (https://www.eneco.nl/energieproducten/toon-thermostaat/)

-LG Thermo must be run in AI mode.
-The heating curve 'Stooklijn' in the RMC must be properly set up prior to running this script.
+LG Thermo V must be run in AI mode.
+The heating curve 'Stooklijn' in the RMC must be properly set up first.

 Any HA-readable temperature sensor can be used for measuring the room temperature.

 1. setpoint and room temperature
 The setpoint of the room temperature can be entererd in HA or by using an external device that can communicate with HA.

 As an example, the current setpoint and room temperature  can be read from my 'Toon', using the following code snippet:

 In configuration.yaml:
 ``` YAML